TokTok/spec/spec.md

 LAN Discovery packets contain the DHT public key of the sender.
 When a LAN Discovery packet is received, a DHT get nodes packet will be sent to the sender of the packet.
-This means that the DHT instance will bootstrap itself to every peer from which it receives one of these packet.
+This means that the DHT instance will bootstrap itself to every peer from which it receives one of these packets.
 Through this mechanism, Tox clients will bootstrap themselves automatically from other Tox clients running on the local network.